Home > Drug Search > B > Bisoprolol

 Bisoprolol

 Bisoprolol is used to treat hypertension (high blood pressure).
 It is in a class of medications called beta-blockers.
 This medicine is also used in the treatment of angina and congestive heart failure.
 By blocking the action of certain natural chemicals in your body, Bisoprolol lowers the heart rate, blood pressure, and strain on the heart.
+This medicine may also be used to treat other conditions as determined by your doctor.

 Like other medicines, Bisoprolol can cause some side effects.
 If they do occur, the side effects of Bisoprolol are most likely to be minor and temporary.
 However, some may be serious and may require the individual to inform the doctor or visit the nearest hospital immediately.